galactic2005/PEModUtils/README.md

 local modutil = require(currentModDirectory .. '/modutil')
 ```

 Make sure to place the .lua files in their correct place.
+Refer to the DOC_ files or the wiki for documentation of utilites.

 ### LUA Stage Recreations